Geetha63/MS-Teams-Scripts/MembershipChangeTeacher-Owner,Student-Member/README.md

 # Inputs

-Client_Id,Client_Secret,Tenantid
+Client_Id, Client_Secret, Tenantid

 # Procedure to run the script

-   To excute `MembershipChangeTeacher-Owner,Student-Member` download/copy and paste the script into powershell
+   To excute `MembershipChangeTeacher-Owner,Student-Member` download/copy and paste the script into PowerShell

-   Provide the input parameters Client_Id,Client_Secret,Tenantid and hit enter to proceed further on the script
+   Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script

    Please provide the Teams admin credentials to connect to Microsoft Teams